90degs2infty/cmake-extended-doxygen/README.md

 include(ExtendedDoxygen)
 ```

-This introduces a target- and source-level property `GENERATE_DOXYGEN`, the former being initialized from the variable `DOXYGEN_GENERATE_DOXYGEN`.
+This introduces a target- and source file property `GENERATE_DOXYGEN`, the former being initialized from the variable `DOXYGEN_GENERATE_DOXYGEN`.

 ### Adding targets to the documentation